 Due to friction, the gas pressure within a pipeline gradually decreases on its way to the consumer.
-For this reason, compressor units are installed every 100 to 200 km along a transport line.
+For this reason, compressor units are installed every 60 to 120 miles along a transport line.

 In the pipeline system of one of Europe's biggest operators, 29 compressor stations with a total of 105 compressor units ensure that the required transport pressure is maintained.